 Server data from the Official MCP Registry

-Provably correct ISDA day-count and accrued-interest calculations, verified against QuantLib.
+Provably correct day-count, calendar, business-day, and schedule math, verified against QuantLib.

-Provably correct ISDA day-count and accrued-interest calculations, verified against QuantLib.
+Provably correct day-count, calendar, business-day, and schedule math, verified against QuantLib.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.